 There's no doubt Oculus revived the virtual reality industry and made it what it is today.
-Heck, there probably wouldn't be an HTC Vive or PlayStation VR if Rift never made it out of Palmer Luckey's imagination.
-But that doesn't mean it's the best headset you can get.
+Heck, there probably wouldn't be an HTC Vive or PlayStation VR if Rift had never made it out of Palmer Luckey's imagination.

-I was firmly in the Rift camp for a long time, following the company's movements and getting my hands on every demo I could find, but now that it's at home, I find myself less inclined to use it.
+I was firmly in the Rift camp for a long time, following the company's movements and getting my hands on every demo I could try, but when it first arrived at home, I found myself less inclined to use it.